-Level II education involves 24 hours of DUI education over a period of 12 weeks and is generally conducted in a group setting.
-Class size is limited to 12 people.
+Level II education involves 24 hours of DUI education over a period of 12 weeks.
+It is conducted in a group setting.
+Class size is limited to twelve people.
 Level II Education can be recommended by itself or may be followed by Level II Therapy.

 What is Level II Therapy?

-When Level II Therapy is required, it follows Level II Education and can range in length from 5 to 10 months, depending on the track assigned.
-Track assignment depends on whether a person has prior impaired driving offenses, their BAC (or refusal to take a test) and other clinical indicators.
+When Level II Therapy is required, 5 to 10 months of additional therapy is usually also required.
+Therapy track assignment depends on whether a person has prior offenses, their BAC (or refusal to take a test) and other clinical indicators.
 These track recommendations are made by the alcohol/drug evaluator (probation) or in the absence of an evaluation, the DUI licensed treatment agency using the Level II Treatment Guideline Table for placement.

-The following are the Level II therapy track guidelines for impaired driving offenses on or after 01/01/14:
+The following are the current Level II therapy track guidelines for impaired driving offenses as of 2023:

 - Track D: A minimum of 86 hours over at least 43 weeks, usually for someone with a prior DWAI/DUI, and a BAC of 0.15 or above or refusal.

-Our answer is almost always “yes.”
-If you have been charged with driving under the influence or driving while ability impaired it makes sense in most cases to begin mitigation immediately.
-Enrolling in substance abuse classes is the most effective form of mitigation that defendant’s accused of DUI or DWAI in Colorado can complete.
+If you have been charged with DUI or DWAI, it makes sense to begin mitigation immediately.
+Enrolling in substance abuse classes is some of the most effective mitigation people accused of DUI in Colorado can do.

-In many cases, proactively enrolling in Level II Education and Therapy classes with a state certified provider is in your best interest regardless of whether or not you have an attorney, plan on taking a plea, or intend on exercising your right to trial.
+In many cases, proactively enrolling in Level II Education and Therapy classes with a state certified provider is in your best interest regardless of whether you have an attorney, plan to plead guilty, or intend on exercising your right to trial.
 We often discuss the need for clients to help us help them and to plan for the worst-case scenario.
 Enrolling in a state certified Level II Education and Therapy program can help your case in one of the following ways:

 In many cases, enrolling in and completing Level II Education and Therapy classes is a mandatory requirement of driver’s license reinstatement should your license be revoked for refusing a test, having multiple alcohol-related driving convictions or revocations, or for having a BAC ≥ 0.150.
-As long as you enrolled in classes post-offense date, the DMV will give you credit for all hours completed.
+If you enrolled in classes post-offense date, the DMV would give you credit for all hours completed.